equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 Observe that after one iteration the spherical samples contract to an ellipse, which influences the update direction in the next iteration.
 This produces oscillations that lead to posterior estimates that are worse (in expected value) for some parameters compared to what we began with.
 By tweaking parameters it's possible to produce strong oscillations, even in two dimensions with very many samples.
-Adding observation noise can help mitigate this effect by regularizing the updates, but at the cost of using a model we might not believe in.
+Increasing observation noise can help mitigate this effect by regularizing the updates, but at the cost of using a model we might not believe in.

 ![](quadratic_model.png)

-In short, even with hundreds of samples on a 2D problem that is a simple quadratic, running ESMDA can be worse than not running it.
+In short, even with hundreds of samples on a 2D problem that is quadratic, running ESMDA can be worse than not running it.

 ### In high dimensions, everything is worse